litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Shifted build over to vite, and drop espresso

+- [x] Shunt migration of ES6 classes along with version so calls to constructors doesn't bomb adopter's code

 ## ES6 Class Step (0.7)

 - [x] Enable ES6 classes in LiteGraph